 ArtsATL: Michael Jackson was known for being an intensely private person, which seems like a common theme with yourself and your family, and especially your mother.
 Exposing this world and sacrificing that privacy –– was that the challenge?

 Jefferson: That was the big challenge.
 One friend of mine jokingly but accurately said, “Oh Margo, in some real way everything in your upbringing legislated that you would not write this book.”
 I kind of love that.

 That was very difficult, it wasn’t only personal in terms of myself or my family, it was a social, racial and ideology.
 In those decades we stayed private.
-Really, it was a philosophy that had come down historically through generations of black people, over a couple of centuries.
+Really, it was a philosophy that had come down historically through generations of Black people, over a couple of centuries.
 With so much racism, the body of stereotype and libel is so huge.
-We had to be excellent and scrupulous and therefore very guarded about revealing any lapse or failing –– however normally human it is –– that could be interpreted as a sign that of inferiority.
+We had to be excellent and scrupulous and therefore very guarded about revealing any lapse or failing –– however normally human it is –– that could be interpreted as a sign of inferiority.